algodex/algodex-react/README.md

-# algodex-react
+npm# algodex-react

 Main UI Project for Algodex.
 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
 Note that `development` is the default branch.

 ## Getting Started

-### Set up a Github token to make it easy to install the private algodex-sdk npm package.
+### Set up a Github token to make it easy to install the private sdk npm package.

 https://github.com/settings/tokens